Network UPS Tools

 UPS manufacturers

 • Eaton, has been the main NUT supporter in the past, between 2007 and 2011, continuing MGE UPS SYSTEMS efforts.
+In 2022, the Eaton NUT-based companion software bundle sources developed (pre-?)2013-2018 were contributed and re-licensed to become part of NUT.
 As such, Eaton has been:

 • providing extensive technical documents (Eaton protocols library),